kevinlondon/kevinlondon.github.io/_posts/2016-01-21-job-hunt-guide.md

 I updated this article in early 2018 when I joined the Amazon Prime Video team as a software engineer.
-I used many of the tips in this guide and picked up a few new ones along the way.
+I used many of the tips in this guide and added a few new ones.

 In addition, I have interviewed 35ish technical candidates, so I have seen the interview process from both the candidate and interviewer's perspective.